nationalarchives/dr2-ingest/scala/lambdas/custodial-copy-queue-creator/README.md

 * If the message is for an IO entity, the message is sent to the custodial copy queue with a message group id of the IO id.
 * If the message is for a CO entity, the lambda looks up the parent id from Preservica and a message is sent to the custodial copy queue with a message group id of the parent ID.
 * If the message is for an SO entity, the message is ignored.
+* If the message is for a deleted entity, the id of the deleted entity is sent to the custodial copy queue.

 In each instance, a message deduplication id is necessary, but we don't want messages being deduplicated as we could lose updates in the custodial copy process.
 To prevent this, we set the deduplication id to a random UUID.

 ## Input
 The lambda is triggered from an SQS queue.
 The body of the message is the same as the output from the entity event generator.
+This can one of two message types.

 ```json
 {